-As a member of the Transport Select Committee, I grilled the Transport Secretary in committee hearings and in Parliament over the rail chaos that dominated much of the summer for Cambridge commuters.
-The government’s confirmation that rail fares will increase by a further 3.1% in January, the biggest hike in six years, is a real kick in the teeth for commuters after such miserable service this year.
-This increase outstrips average wage rises, and shows a Government and rail companies which are completely out of touch with the needs of passengers.
+As a member of the Transport Select Committee, I grilled the Transport Secretary in committee hearings and in Parliament over the rail chaos that caused havoc for Cambridge commuters.
+The government’s hikes in rail fares of around 3% a year have been a real kick in the teeth for commuters after such miserable service.
+These increases outstrip average wage rises, and shows that both the Government and the rail companies are completely out of touch with the needs of passengers.
 We need a Labour Government, to step in and bring the fragmented rail system back together again, with passengers’ needs at the top of the agenda.

-Since July 2017, I have been in the process of bringing a Private Member’s Bill through Parliament, the Licensing of Taxis and Private Hire Vehicles (Safeguarding and Road Safety) Bill, which would make taxis and private hire vehicles safer for everyone to use.
+In July 2017, I brought a Private Member’s Bill through Parliament, the Licensing of Taxis and Private Hire Vehicles (Safeguarding and Road Safety) Bill, which would make taxis and private hire vehicles safer for everyone to use.
 The Bill would grant greater licensing enforcement powers and mandate information sharing between local authorities, to give councils the powers they need to properly regulate the trade.

 Following the publication of the new report, “Taxi and Private Hire Vehicle Licensing Steps towards a safer and more robust system“, by the Working Group commissioned by the Department for Transport, I led a debate in Parliament on the report.
 This powerful report calls for legislation to update regulation and licensing of taxi and private hire vehicles, and it calls for it quickly.
 Professor Mohammed Abdel-Haq, the group chair, underlines this in his introduction, stating that “undue delay would risk public safety“.
 This again proves the need for more robust standards in licensing, as my Private Member’s Bill would have provided – but it was talked out by a Conservative MP.
 I will continue to press to make the taxi and private hire trade safer, by stopping the ill-intentioned few who want to exploit the system and do down its reputation to the detriment of hard-working cabbies.